Bradpk/my-pseudocode/pseudocode.md

 Thinking aloud
-Whats needed: Mug, Water, TeaBag, Milk
+Whats needed: Mug, Water, TeaBag, Milk (Variables)

-What needs to be done:
+What needs to be done: (Functions)
 Water boiled
 Teabag put in Mug
-Boiled Water in teabag
+Boiled Water into Mug with Teabag
--Time Elapse for tea to steep -
+--Time Elapse for Teabag to steep-- (Loop)
 Add Milk
 Stir